“May Contain”

 As I was marinating on these thoughts, there happened to be a granola bar that my daughter badly wanted.
 It had a “may contain peanut” warning, so my daughter knew based on how we’ve taught her before that it wasn’t for her.

 But in that moment, I did a quick risk vs. benefit calculation.
 She really wanted it.
 It would be great to add this bar to her diet.
 These bars are often given out at events we go to.
 And…based on what I was learning…the risk was low.
-It was early in the day (I didn’t want to take a risk close to bedtime), she wasn’t sick (illnesses can lower our threshold for our allergens), so I decided that it would be a good time to give this bar a try.
+It was early in the day (I didn’t want to take a risk close to bedtime), she wasn’t sick or super physically active (illnesses and higher body temperature with physical activity can lower our threshold for our allergens), so I decided that it would be a good time to give this bar a try.

 She ate it.
 No reaction.
 She was overjoyed.
 It was worth it.